CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Ulfric Warwinter, a captive mudblood warrior, is held securely bound on the southern ledge, with 4 Minor Injuries from the Vermkins' relentless beatings.

 The Vermkin leader, Yeek, holds the second-in-command position in the hideout.
 If he perceives the characters gaining the upper hand, he seizes Ulfric and drags him to the edge of the upper level, demanding a truce.
 Expressing his desire to overthrow Thrak and become the new boss, Yeek proposes a parley.
-If the adventurers agree, he urges them to eliminnate Thrak in area 8, promising Ulfric's release upon returning with the Ferralkin's head.
+If the adventurers agree, he urges them to eliminate Thrak in area 8, promising Ulfric's release upon returning with the Ferralkin's head.
 However, Ulfric warns against trusting the Vermkin, and rightly so.
 If the characters accept the deal, Yeek attempts to coerce them into paying a hefty ransom for Ulfric even after fulfilling their end of the bargain.

-Should the characters refuse to parley, Yeek fogrekinibly shoves Ulfric over the edge and proceeds with the fight.
+Should the characters refuse to parley, Yeek forcefully shoves Ulfric over the edge and proceeds with the fight.
 Ulfric sustains a bludgeon Minor Injury from the fall, rendering him unconscious.
 Quick-thinking characters can try to stabilize him before he succumbs to death.

 Ulfric Warwinter, a kindhearted mudblood male with a place of honor in Reddwall's famed cavalry, is nearly fifty years old.
-As a member of the Lords’ Alliance, he is dedicated to ensuring the safety of cities and settlements.
+As a member of the Eastern Alliance, he is dedicated to ensuring the safety of cities and settlements.
 Accompanying Burrowbard Stoneseeker to Tuntin, Ulfric seeks to investigate the disappearance of Sylas Alabaster, a fellow Alliance member.
 He provides valuable information to the characters, including details about the Stoneseeker brothers' discovery of Tide Echo Cavern, Thrak's orders to waylay Burrowbard, and the missing map indicating the secret location of the cave.

 Additionally, Ulfric reveals that Burrowbard's gear, along with his own, was taken to Mountainmaw Castle.
 As an NPC party member, Ulfric, if rescued and healed, remains with the party with the goal of reaching Tuntin as swiftly as possible.
 Although he lacks weapons or armor, he can wield a shortsword taken from a defeated Vermkin or provided by a character.